HR Data Insights Dashboard

 Analysis

-In the first part of the analysis, we can focus on the employee structure to identify the total population in the dataset.
+In the first part of the analysis, I focus on the employee structure to identify the total population in the dataset.
 Here is the summary:

 Total Employees: 311